 I’ve never considered joining any network marketing company and never will.
 That doesn’t mean you shouldn’t; do whatever makes you happy.
 But be exceedingly careful, because there’s a lot of hype and broken promises in these businesses.

 I’m not going to speak to Amway or any other specific company, but here are some things to consider overall:

 Do you love sales?

 Many people consider sales a sleazy way to make money.
-That’s understandable, because there are a lot of sleazy salespeople who employ sleazy sales tactics to separate you from your money.
+That’s understandable, because there are a lot of sleazy salespeople who employ sleazy sales tactics.
 As far as I’m concerned, however, sales is an honorable profession.
 I’ve been a salesman for more than 30 years: 10 as a stockbroker and 25 selling my news series to TV stations.

 So if you’re going to sell something, make sure you can take rejection.
-But most important, make sure what you’re selling really has value.
-Because unless you’re a sociopath, you’ll never be successful selling something that doesn’t.
+But most important, make sure the product you’re selling has genuine value.
+Because unless you’re a sociopath, you’ll never be successful selling something that you don’t think has value.

 Are you willing to approach your friends?

-While network marketing doesn’t require you to sell to friends and acquaintances, it’s often done that way.
-This is the chief reason I’ll never do it.
+While network marketing doesn’t require you to sell to friends and acquaintances, it’s often emphasized.
+This is the chief reason I’d never do it.
 In my opinion, attempting to sell anything to your friends is sleazy, plain and simple.

 Back in my stockbroker days, I became friends with one of my co-workers who wasn’t a good enough salesman to make it.
 Months after he left the firm, he called and invited me to lunch.
 Looking forward to catching up, I agreed to meet him at a local Denny’s.
 But as soon as pleasantries were exchanged and lunch ordered, he launched into a spiel for Amway.
 It continued uninterrupted until I slammed my car door.
 I never saw or spoke to him again.